Acoustic suspension: Acoustic performance

 The two most common types of speaker enclosure are acoustic suspension (sometimes called pneumatic suspension) and bass reflex.
-In both cases, the tuning affects the lower end of the driver's response, but above a certain frequency, the driver itself becomes the dominant factor and the size of the enclosure and ports (if any) become irrelevant.
+In both cases, the tuning affects the lower end of the driver's response, but above a certain frequency, the driver itself becomes the dominant factor and the size of the enclosure and ports (if any) becomes irrelevant.

 In general, acoustic suspension systems (driver plus enclosure) have a second-order acoustic (12 dB/octave) roll-off below the −3 dB point.
 Bass reflex designs have a fourth-order acoustic roll-off (24 dB/octave).
 Given a driver that is suitable for either type of enclosure, the ideal bass reflex cabinet will be larger, have a lower −3 dB point, but both systems will have equal voltage sensitivity in the passband.

 WinISD comparison of a FaitalPRO 5FE120 woofer in a sealed (yellow) and ported (cyan) cabinet.
 The ported cabinet demonstrates increased bass output in the 50–100 Hz range.

 On the right is a simulation of the low-frequency response of a typical 5" mid-woofer, the FaitalPRO 5FE120 mid-woofer generated, obtained using WinISD, for ideal sealed (yellow) and ported (cyan) enclosure configurations.
 The ported version adds about an octave of bass extension, dropping the −3 dB point from 100 Hz to 50 Hz, but the tradeoff is that the cabinet size is more than twice as large, 8 litres of interior space versus 3.8 litres.
 It is also worth noting that above 200 Hz the simulations converge and there is no difference in output, and below 32 Hz the sealed enclosure produces more low-frequency output.

 Small presented the physical efficiency-bandwidth-volume limitation of closed-box system design.
 By considering the variation in the reference efficiency of the driver operating in the system enclosure, the relationship of maximum reference efficiency to cut-off frequency and enclosure volume for closed-box loudspeaker systems was determined.
 Subsequently, Small derived a similar relationship for vented-box loudspeaker systems.
 When Small compared these two sets of results, they revealed that the closed-box system has a maximum theoretical value of reference efficiency that is 2.9 dB lower than that of the vented-box system.
 This suggests that an acoustic suspension loudspeaker with the same enclosure volume and low-frequency −3 dB cut-off as a vented-box system will be up to 2.9 dB less sensitive than its counterpart.
 If the reference efficiency and cut-off frequency of the two systems is the same, then the enclosure volume of the acoustic suspension loudspeaker will be approximately twice as large as that of the vented system.